harshaaaaaaaaaa/MyShittyOS/README.md

-It just boots for now.
-Just flash the .iso file but working on it.
+Just flash the .iso file & it just boots for now. but working on it.